 How — where! — to escape sodden Songkran, Pattaya’s annual festival of road carnage, ceaseless drenchings and blow-in bogans?
 There is still somewhere to run, somewhere to hide.
 But book now!

-For escape artists who need “out” from Pattaya during April’s 10-day water riot (or at any time of year), Thailand’s neighbourhood offers good options, some economical, some pricier.
+For escape artists who need “out” from Pattaya during April’s 10-day water riot (or at any time of year), Thailand’s neighborhood offers good options, some economical, some pricier.
 Check out these nine escape hatches, in alphabetical order.

 Bali.
 Fly direct from Bangkok, hit Denpasar, do not stop at Kuta.
 Go northeast to Tulamben for diving; directly north to Ubud for dining, resorts and (if you must) all that New Age stuff; even further north to Lovina for surf-free seas; or west to Canggu for waves.
 Rainy season has ended, Easter is over — and April is a fine time to be in Bali.
 Tips: for highland tranquility, head to Tagalallang north of Ubud.
 For good surf minus the Kuta circus, Balian or Medewi.

 Burma.
 Cross by land at points like Ranong-Kawthuang (southwest) or Mae Sai-Tachilek (northwest) or fly Bangkok to Yangon.
 Check carefully your visa requirements (and Thai return status) well beforehand.
 Recommendations include Myanmar’s Andaman coast beaches like Ngapali and Ngwe Saung, the road (or train) to Mandalay, Pagan’s plain of two thousand temples and, if you have the time, a leisurely Pandaw cruise on one of the world’s great rivers, the Ayeyarwady.